The Coal Association of Canada supports the coal industry through challenges arising from innovation and advances in technology.by Marie Milner

 Canada continues to set the standard for the rest of the world when it comes to operating safely in mining and exploration.
 By understanding the risks and acting to provide appropriate training and education for workers, companies can improve the health and safety conditions for their employees.
-Our Spring 2011 issue will focus on safety.

 Recent Safety articles